 During the Nensi project, we collected data on both business incubators as well as their tenants (for a detailed description of both questionnaires and the monitoring tool see Jenniskens, 2006).
 The questionnaire sent to business incubation managers included questions on their mission, strategy, focus, stakeholders, university linkages and location.
-Furthermore, other information on operational features such as tenants' profile, cost structure and business services portfolio was also part of the survey.
-We triangulated our data with complementary data gathered during site visits as well as compiled information in the public domain (Yin, 2003).
+Furthermore, other information on operational features such as tenants'

+profile, cost structure and business services portfolio was also part of the survey.
+We triangulated our data with complementary data gathered during site visits (Yin, 2003).
 Site visits included interviews with the incubation managers and other key staff.
 These interviews were semi-structured and the script based mostly on the analysis of the returned questionnaires.
 This allowed us also to clarify response in the questionnaires and to confirm some of the data already collected by alternative wording of the same questions (Fowler, 1995).

 The questionnaire sent to tenants contained questions on the several dimensions of business incubation.
-An initial version of the tenants' questionnaire was used as script for semistructured interviews to tenants of a selected BI.
+An initial version of the tenants' questionnaire was used as script for semi-structured interviews to tenants of a selected BI.
 This procedure enabled us to assess the time needed to fill out the questionnaire as well as to correct some ambiguities in the questionnaires (Dillman et al., 2008).
 We asked tenants about the availability of infrastructure, business support services and access to networks within their respective BI.
 Demographic data such as age of venture, age at entry, sector of activity and teams' experience was also collected.
 Data on tenants was collected by incubator staff.
 We asked the incubation managers or other key staff within the incubator to manage the data collection process in each incubator.
 This way we covered a bigger sample of tenants and saved time during data collection.
-The incubator managers were duly prepared by the first author to carry
+The incubator managers were duly prepared by the first author to carry this task and counted on his constant support while collecting data.
+From the initial call to 354 companies, 101 returned valid questionnaires (29%) (Table 3).